Get quick totals for everything in ClockShark and learn all about our most versatile report

 Note: All selections of the same type are treated as an OR selection.
 Meaning that if you select an Employee and a Department the report will include any time for that Department or that Employee.
 But selections of different types are treated as an AND selection.
 This means if you select an Employee and a Job then the report will only show time that was worked by that Employee and was done on that Job.

 4. After making your selections you can use see the wealth of data at your fingertips.
 Let's see what information is included in each report variation.
 Note that all four reports are really similar, the main difference being that you get to decide what you want to be the focus for the summary section.
 But all of them will include totals for the summary, and then optional breakdown totals of the remaining items.

 Quick Employee Summary

-Summary section includes the total Regular hours, Overtime hours, Double time hours, Paid Time Off hours, Unpaid Time Off hours, total hours and grand total for each selected Employee in the date range.
+The summary section includes the total Regular hours, Overtime hours, Double time hours, Paid Time Off hours, Unpaid Time Off hours, total hours, and grand total for each selected Employee in the date range.

 Quick Employee Summary with Breakdown